shiburagi/flutter_geofence/README.md

 4) Status outside
 5) Delete geofence

+However, for the permission need manually accept it

 All the list of features are available in https://github.com/shiburagi/setel_geofence/tree/master/test_driver/features.

 1) Install package:  ```flutter pub get ```